oroinc/documentation/user/back-office/products/products/import-products.rst

 Then, fill the table with the name of the image file, the SKU name of the product, and a place for the image to be displayed, where **1** is **display** and **0** is **do not display**.

-If you are running your application on OroCloud, please be aware that prior to proceeding with the product images upload via the UI (the process which assigns images to products and makes them available in the asset library), you need to:
+If you are running your application on OroCloud, please be aware that before proceeding with the product images upload via the UI (the process which assigns images to products and makes them available in the asset library), you need to:

 1. Upload all your images to OroCloud using FTP/SFTP.
 2. Follow the step outlined in the |Media Upload| cloud documentation to move the uploaded images to the appropriate folder before starting product images import.